Life Sciences Transformational R&D Investment Fund (TRIF) Pilot

 We will use the EOI to evaluate your eligibility and identify projects that align with the Fund’s objectives.
 Eligible projects will be invited to the next stage via email.

-We will assess the health resilience and innovation benefits of your project:
+We will assess the health resilience and innovation benefits of your project using:

 (a) Application Form 1

-• You will need to describe the health resilience and innovation benefits of your project.
+• You will need to describe the innovation and health resilience benefits of your project.
 This stage is assessed by a panel of cross-government officials.

 (b) Panel interview

-• The interview will be hosted by a panel of independent experts who will further assess your project’s health resilience and innovation benefits.
+• The interview will be hosted by a panel of independent experts who will further assess your project’s health resilience and innovation benefits, as well as project viability and deliverability.

 (a) Application Form 2

-• If you are successful following the health resilience assessment, you will be invited to complete application form 2.
+• If you are successful following the objective 1 assessment, you will be invited to complete Application Form 2.
 Questions will cover eligibility, company and project specifics and financial information, markets and economic impacts and project risks.

 • You will be required to provide further documentation to evidence your company’s financial position, eligibility and project viability.